huy9997/SimpleWrestling/README.md

-install npm modules in client: 1. cd into client 2. npm install install npm modules for the node server: 1. npm install How to setup .env folder: create a .env folder with the following content with your postgres credentials `
+install npm modules in client: 1. cd into client 2. npm install install npm modules for the node server: 1. npm install 3.How to setup .env folder: create a .env folder with the following content with your postgres credentials `
 NODE_ENV=development